nozaq/terraform-aws-secure-baseline/README.md

 | vpc\_flow\_logs\_iam\_role | The IAM role used for delivering VPC Flow Logs to CloudWatch Logs. |

 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

+## Compatibility

+- Starting from v0.20, this module requires [Terraform Provider for AWS](https://github.com/terraform-providers/terraform-provider-aws) v3.0 or later.
+Please use v0.19 if you need to use v2.x or earlier.
+- Starting from v0.10, this module requires Terraform v0.12 or later.
+Please use v0.9 if you need to use Terraform v0.11 or ealier.

 [CIS Amazon Web Services Foundations]: https://www.cisecurity.org/benchmark/amazon_web_services/
 [Providers within Modules - Terraform Docs]: https://www.terraform.io/docs/modules/usage.html#providers-within-modules